 If your knitting is even off by half a stitch it could mean a sweater ends up being way too big or way too small.

-Here's an example: You want to knit a sweater that is 40 inches around.
 The knitting gauge says you need 5 stitches per inch.
 With the correct gauge you can cast on 200 stitches and make your sweater.

-(40 inches multiplied by 5 stitches per inch equals 200 stitches to cast on) This is the formula for knowing how many stitches you need on your needle.
+So inches X stitches per inch is the formula for knowing how many stitches you need to cast on.

 You don't bother checking your knitting gauge and end up knitting with 4.5 stitches per inch instead.